keyestudio/KS0085-Smart-Home-Kit/KS0085-Arduino.md

 | Female to Female Dupont Cables\*2                                                                 | Male to Female Dupont Cables\*2                                                                   |                                                 |
 | ![](media/c765da7bdad858ecaa7080ffcec4f605.jpeg) ![](media/c765da7bdad858ecaa7080ffcec4f605.jpeg) | ![](media/ebae742607b42dd5a84676d6a399d980.jpeg) ![](media/ebae742607b42dd5a84676d6a399d980.jpeg) |                                                 |

-1.  **Wiring Diagram：**
+**Wiring Diagram：**

 ![](media/0bde162c8c3ae0e8917a8a9953827a68.png)

 Note: On the shield, the G, V, and S pins of 1-channel relay module are connected to G, V, and 12 respectively.
-The NO is linked with V; the G, V, and S pins of white LED are respectively connected to G, V, and the static contact of NO on relay module.
+The NO is connected with V; the G, V, and S pins of white LED are respectively connected to G, V, and the static contact of NO on relay module.

-**5. Test Code：**
+**Test Code：**

 <iframe src=https://create.arduino.cc/editor/keyestudio/6fa63a31-fdeb-4c79-a926-d1ff39b415c6/preview?embed style="height:510px;width:100%;margin:10px 0" frameborder=0></iframe>